 Length would be the only limitation: writers could choose any topic.
 Letterhead would yield some eye appeal, with no layout work.
 Contributions would be copied and distributed as written, without alteration.

 Article continues in centerfold with other FDR features!

-You, dear Reader, may have been among the many who relished a rather unique monthly periodical launched in the mid-1980s by ALICE BLAIR WESLEY, who offers this historical reflection.
+among the many who relished a rather unique monthly periodical launched in the mid-1980s by \ALICE BLAIR WESLEY, who offers this historical reflection.